TekupX/GNS-SDK/js/README.md

 User guide can be found [here](https://bonfida.github.io/solana-name-service-guide).

-# Solana Domain Service Guide
+# Gorbagana Domain Service Guide

-A guide to retrieve all domains owned by a user using the Solana Name Service.
+A guide to retrieve all domains owned by a user using the Gorbagana Name Service.

 ## Overview